css-materials/course-site/content/homework/debugging-rmarkdown/index.md

 # Overview

-**Due Thursday, November 9th (11:59 PM).**
+**Due Tuesday, July 9th (11:59 PM).**

-In previous assignments, you practiced applying tidy data principles and working with functions and other R programming techniques using toy datasets.

-The goal of this assignment is twofold: practice debugging common errors in code and practice working with functions (and other programming techniques) and applying tidy data principles using a real social science dataset.
+In previous assignments, you practiced applying tidy data principles and using functions and other R programming techniques with toy datasets.
+The goals of this assignment are (1) to practice debugging common code errors and (2) to apply tidy data principles and programming techniques, such as working with functions, using a real social science dataset.

-# Accessing the `hw05` repository
+# Accessing and cloning your `hw05` repository

-* Go [at this link](https://classroom.github.com/a/Y_PGoY5Y) to accept and create your private `hw05` repository on GitHub.
-Once you do so, your repository will be built in a few seconds.
+* Go [at this link](ADD LINK) to accept the invitation and create your private `hw05` repository on GitHub.
+Once you do so, your repo will be built in a few seconds.
 It follows the naming convention `hw05-<USERNAME>`
-* Once the your repository has been created, click on the link you see, which will take you to your repository.
+* Once your repository has been created, click on the provided link to access it.
-* Finally, clone the repository to your R Workbench (or your computer if you have installed R there) following the process below.

-# Cloning your `hw05` repository and general workflow

-After you have accessed the `hw05` repository (see above), follow the [same steps you completed for `hw01`](/homework/edit-readme/) to clone the repository.
+* Finally, follow the [same steps you completed for `hw01`](/homework/edit-readme/) to clone the repository to your R Workbench.

+# General workflow

+See Homework 1

+FROM HERE ONWARDS REVIEW

 # Assignment description